Mexico's President Lopez Obrador tests positive for COVID-19, says symptoms are mild

-Lopez Obrador said he was receiving medical treatment and his symptoms are mild.
+Lopez Obrador, 67, said he was receiving medical treatment and his symptoms are mild.

 "As always, I am optimistic," he tweeted.